jtmoon79/coverlovin2/README.md

     Recommended:
       -n IMAGE_NAME, --image-name IMAGE_NAME
-                            cover image file name.
+                            cover image file name IMAGE_NAME.
 This is the file name that will be created within passed DIRS.
-This will be appended with the preferred image TYPE, e.g. "jpg", "png", etc.
+This will be appended with the preferred image TYPE, e.g.
-                            (default: "cover")
+                            "jpg", "png", etc. (default: "cover")
       -i {jpg,png,gif}, --image-type {jpg,png,gif}
-                            image format TYPE (default: "jpg")
+                            image format IMAGE_TYPE (default: "jpg")
-      -o, --overwrite       overwrite any previous file of the same file IMAGE_NAME and image TYPE (default: False)
+      -o, --overwrite       overwrite any previous file of the same file IMAGE_NAME and IMAGE_TYPE (default: False)

     Search all:
       -s*, --search-all     Search for album images using all methods and services